OxIceBear/Basic-landing-page/README.md

 Replace the logo image in the header section with your own logo.
 Modify the text, images, and links in the hero and features sections to match your product or service.
-Customize the styles:

 4. Customize the styles:

 Modify the styles.css file to change the colors, fonts, and other styles according to your preference.
 Update the images in the img folder with your own images.
-Set up the dark mode preference:

 5. Set up the dark mode preference: